patcoll/buildphp/README.md

 By default, script builds PHP as a FastCGI binary, though this can obviously be changed by editing PHP's configuration flags.

+Tested on an Intel Core 2 Duo iMac with Mac OS X Leopard (with Developer Tools installed) and also tested on a 64-bit Ubuntu box.
+I've put in switches to enable PIC whenever it has been necessary for me to get a working build.
+YMMV.

 BORING DISCLAIMER: This software is distributed as-is and I claim no warranties except that it "works for me," so don't blame me if it destroys your computer.

 Dependencies